 BelAZ 75710 – How many miles per gallon (mpg)?

 One of the questions we really wanted to know the answer to is how many miles to the gallon does this gas-guzzler do?
 Well, according to the estimates, this behemoth consumes 1,300 litres per 100km so, for those who like their measurements a bit more “old school”, this translates as 343 gallons per 62 miles.
-So, if we divide 343 by 62, we get 5.5 so it would appear that the BelAZ 75710 can actually do around 5.5 mpg (miles per gallon), which is pretty impressive considering its sheer size.
+So, if we divide 62 by 343, we get 0.18 so it would appear that the BelAZ 75710 can only do slightly less than one fifth of a mile per gallon.

 So there you have it, if you were wondering what the biggest truck in the world was, we hope we’ve answered most of your questions in today’s blog but if we’ve missed anything or you spot any inaccuracies, please let us know in the comments section below.